 When you install Vivaldi browser (“Vivaldi”), each installation profile is assigned a unique user ID that is stored on your computer.
 Vivaldi will send a message using HTTPS directly to our servers located in Iceland every 24 hours containing this ID, version, cpu architecture, screen resolution and time since last message.
 We anonymize the IP address of Vivaldi users by removing the last octet of the IP address from your Vivaldi client then we store the resolved approximate location after using a local geoip lookup.
 The purpose of this collection is to determine the total number of active users and their geographical distribution.

-Being assigned a unique ID and the inability to opt out of this data collection may be concerning for privacy-conscious users.
+Being assigned a unique ID and the inability to opt out of this data collection are good reasons to avoid this browser.

 Browser privacy and compartmentalization

 One problem that often comes with browser privacy and security is that people want to remain logged in to various accounts, while also browsing the web.
 This is problematic because it allows these sites to track your browsing activity and link that up to your identity.
 For example, with Facebook and Google products.